 Baked Acorn Squash Recipe

-1 Acorn Squash, halved
+- 1 tablespoon Acorn Squash halved

-2 pats of butter
+- 2 tablspoons pats of butter

-2 teaspoons of honey or maple syrup
+- 2 teaspoons of honey or maple syrup

-2 tablespoons of brown sugar
+- 2 tablespoons of brown sugar

-Salt & pepper
+- tablespoon Salt & pepper

-Pre heat oven to 375 - 400 degrees F.
+- Pre heat oven to 375 - 400 degrees F.

-With a large spoon, scoop the seeds out of each half of the squash.
+- With a large spoon, scoop the seeds out of each half of the squash.

-To each half, add 1 pat of butter, 1 teaspoon of honey or maple syrup, 1 tablespoon of brown sugar and salt and pepper to taste.
+- To each half, add 1 pat of butter, 1 teaspoon of honey or maple syrup, 1 tablespoon of brown sugar and salt and pepper to taste.

-Place upright on a greased cookie sheet and roast for about 1 hour or until tender when flesh is poked with a fork.
+- Place upright on a greased cookie sheet and roast for about 1 hour or until tender when flesh is poked with a fork.
 If the squash halves want to roll, make an aluminum foil "nest" for each squash half to sit in.